lajobu/Unsupervised_learning/README.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Unsupervised_learning)

-# You will be able to find the next pappers:
+# You will be able to find the next papers:

 ## 1) Clustering - Cluster analysis of the EU-28 trade, during 2018